Analysis of biomolecules by mass spectrometry

 - Principle of LC/MS/MS.

-TD (5 H): Individual work, exercises to prepare before and during the session.
+Tutorials (5 hours): Individual work, exercises to be prepared before and during the session.

-Case studies (interpretation of MS and MS/MS spectra of biomolecules, interpretation of LC/MS and LC/MS/MS data of reaction monitoring in organic chemistry/biomolecule chemistry).
+Case studies (interpretation of MS and MS/MS spectra of biomolecules, interpretation of LC/MS and LC/MS/MS data for reaction monitoring in organic chemistry/biomolecular chemistry).

 Read more